Are the bizarre messages about quantum physics really absurd?

 The bizarre findings in quantum physics, such as particle entanglement, actually can actually only be understood when you are able to accept that consciousness is primary.
 The unavoidable conclusion from this assumption then must be that the brain cannot be the producer of consciousness.
 And that in turn means that consciousness will not stop existing at brain death.
 Which is an important but highly controversial insight.
 To justify such an assumption it is necessary to carry out a thorough investigation in a real scientific way.
 And that’s what I do and show on this website because I think this insight is of the utmost importance to mankind.
 This website is therefore intended for anyone who wants to have good arguments for the idea that it is not the brain that produces consciousness.
 And, as an added bonus, quantum physics becomes much more understandable, even for the layperson.

 The idea of stars being suns on great distances was once considered absurd

 Why is quantum physics considered bizarre?
 What makes you think actually that something is weird?
 Remember Giordano Bruno.
 His ideas were considered absurd in his time, the 16th century.
 He suggested that the stars were far away suns surrounded by their own planets, and that on these far away planets live also was thriving.
 He also insisted that the universe be infinite and could not have a “center’.
-He was burned at the stake in Rome in 1600 to get rid of his strange ideas.
-The earth was generally thought to be the center of the cosmos and thinking otherwise was undesirable.
+He was burned at the stake in Rome in 1600 to get rid of him and his strange ideas.
+The earth was generally thought to be the center of the cosmos and thinking otherwise was weird and undesirable.
 Today, Giordano’s ideas are no longer strange.